Hadrian767-UT/UT-mobile-basetools/PORTING.md

 See?
 There two different types of this folder<br />
 In some APKs, the **res/** folder will look like this (more organized):<br />
 ![Screenshot_20260108_162354_MT Manager](https://github.com/user-attachments/assets/bc6c2c94-9e03-42e9-8539-544c9e0ff02a)<br />
-But in the others, will look like this (like the folder has been obfuscated):<br />
+But in the others, will look like this (or the same that here or with different name files but with the same structure) (like the folder has been obfuscated):<br />
 ![Screenshot_20260108_162404_MT Manager](https://github.com/user-attachments/assets/b5ffd030-4825-444f-9401-5b99867cd426)<br />
 But don't worry!
 For all the two there's an way to put your icons!